BrentGrammer/PROGNOTES/Architecture/EnterpriseIntegrationPatterns.md

 # Enterprise Integration Patterns (Messaging)

 - Coupling: measure of how many assumptions systems make about each other during communication.

   - Example: RPC (Remote Procedure Calls) - the caller machine assumes function signature on the remote callee system will not change.
 Communicating with a specific address assumes the address won't change, There is also the assumption that the remote system will be up and operating and network hops will be functional without errors, etc.

+- Marshalling: Example - a subroutine which looks (from the outside) in every respect like a remote subroutine.
+On the inside, it is almost empty: all it does is take the values of the parameters which are passed to it, and put them in a message.
+This is known as marshalling.

 ## Terms